OpenSeizureDetector/OpenSeizureDatabase/README.md

 ## Test Installation
   * Go to ~osd/OpenSeizureDatabase/user_tools/dataSummariser
   * execute python ./summariseData.py --index.
 This should produce a file output/index.html which lists all the data in the database.
 Note that there will be missing image files because these are only generated when a full summary is created.
-  * Install any missing dependencies and repeat (FIXME: Produce a requirements.txt file with list of dependencies).
   * Select an event from the list in index.html and note its event ID
   * exeute python ./summariseData.py --event=<eventId>.
 This should produce a folder, output/Event_<eventId>_summary which contanis an html file (index.html) and associated images to display a summary of the event, similar to the example output in the [documentation](./documentation/) folder.